-2. In the absence of either WHO-prequalified or SRA-approved, on an interim basis, they are approved by a qualified Expert Review Panel, convened by WHO would determine whether the product is substandard or falsified.
-As with ERP, this does not ensure the products's quality, but provides a high level of confidence that the product is not substandard or falsified.
-When it is necessary to adopt this process, such procurement approvals should be limited to 12 months.

-OR

-3. In the absence of WHO-prequalified or SRA-approved or qualified by an ERP, products should be procured through accredited sources such as wholesalers which are recognized/accredited (i.e., GDP, ISO certified) by established entities as meeting a minimum level of product testing by a WHO PQP Control Laboratory, which
+- The products are WHO prequalified by the WHO PQTm OR are approved by a stringent regulatory authority (soon to be replaced by WHO Listed-authorities). - OR - 2.
+In the absence of either WHO-prequalified or SRA-approved, on an interim basis, they are approved by a qualified Expert Review Panel, convened by WHO - OR - 3.
+In the absence of WHO-prequalified or SRA-approved or qualified by an ERP, products should be procured through accredited sources such as wholesalers which are recognized/accredited (i.e., GDP, ISO certified) by established entities as meeting a minimum level of product testing by a WHO PQP Control Laboratory, which would determine whether the product is substandard or falsified.